swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 ![Console - select zip file](console-40-select-zip-file)

-Select the zip file created with the `swift package archive --allow-network-connections docker` command.
-This file is located in your project folder at `.build/plugins/AWSLambdaPackager/outputs/AWSLambdaPackager/MyLambda/MyLambda.zip`.
-The name of the ZIP file depends on the target name you entered in the `Package.swift` file.
+Select the zip file created with the `swift package archive --allow-network-connections docker` command as described in the [Prerequisites](#prerequisites) section.

 Select **Save**